werf/werf/docs/pages_en/advanced/building_images_with_stapel/git_directive.md

 ```

 This git mapping configuration adds `.php` and `.js` files from `/src` except for files with suffixes starting with `-dev.` or `-test.`.

-werf uses the following algorithm to determine whether a file matches the mask:

- - take the next absolute file path inside the repository for checking;
- - compare this path with the configured include or exclude path mask or plain path:
-   - the path in `add` is concatenated with the mask or the raw path defined in include or exclude config directive;
-   - two paths are compared with using glob patterns: if a file matches the mask, then it will be included (for `includePaths`) or excluded (for `excludePaths`); the algorithm is complete.
- - compare this path with the configured include or exclude path mask or a plain path with the additional pattern:
-   - the path in `add` is concatenated with the mask or a raw path from the include or exclude config directive and is concatenated with additional suffix pattern `**/*`;
-   - two paths are then compared using glob patterns: if a file matches the mask, then it will be included (for `includePaths`) or excluded (for `excludePaths`), the algorithm is complete.

 > The step involving the addition of a `**/*` template is here for convenience: the most common use case of a _git mapping_ with filters is to configure recursive copying for the directory.
 The addition of `**/*` allows you to specify the directory name only; thus, its entire contents would match the filter